Introduction

 |---|---|

 Note: Events are configured in OneEntry admin panel.
-The SDK is read-only - use it to fetch event info, not create events.
+The SDK manages subscriptions - use it to subscribe/unsubscribe users from product events.

 Events are managed in OneEntry admin panel: